What is the Public Library Board?

 As a Richmond Public Library Board Trustee, you are a citizen whom the community has "trusted" to care for its library.
 This appointment by Richmond City Council implies a challenge, an obligation and an opportunity.
 It is through the existence of you and your board that an interchange of ideas between the public, the government and the library staff will be ensured.
 Your responsibility is to represent the public interest in libraries.
 To see that Richmond Public Library offers comprehensive and efficient service to the community that supports it, you act with other trustees to fulfill a variety of responsibilities.

 Trusteeship is not an honorary position.
 You will be asked to give freely of your time, talents and energy.
 It will involve establishing effective working relationships with local government, library staff and fellow trustees.
 It will require becoming part of a team.
 The demands are high but so are the rewards, for your contribution can make a difference to library service in both our community and province.

-- Develop and approve policies for the Library in such areas as finance, human resources, governance, advocacy and program.
+• Develop and approve library policies in the areas of finance, human resources, governance and advocacy.